April 1997 ~ Moisi and Nadia

 You’re 74, your wife is 73, you’re retired, what do you do?
 My parents, Moisi and Nadia decided to sell their house, many of their household possessions and move to Russia to start a Bible study ministry in a small village near Rostov-on-Don.
 They filed for a one year visitor’s visa and left with suitcases full of Bible study materials on May 6, 1997.
 They set up shop in a four-room home with no indoor plumbing.
 My dad is not an ordained minister.
 His experience comes from many years of following Christ sincerely, Bible study, service for the Lord, sincere love for God and God’s people.
 My mother loves God, loves my father, and loves to cook.
 They work together beautifully.

 My parents were both born in Russia.
 When young, (1932), their families separately escaped out of Russia into Iran.
 They lived in and near Tehran, where they met and were married.
 My oldest sister was born there.
 My dad was not a believer when he married my mom.
 She was a believer and the daughter of a Baptist minister.
 Shortly after WWII they applied for and received permission to immigrate to the U.S.A.
-After registering at Ellis Island they traveled to Los Angeles, where relatives set them up with shelter and work.
+After customs and registering in New York they traveled to Los Angeles, where relatives set them up with shelter and work.
 Two more of my older siblings, myself, and four younger siblings were born to my parents.
 Twenty years into their marriage my dad accepted the call from God to follow His son Jesus as his Savior.
 This took place at the Billy Graham Crusade at the Los Angeles Coliseum in 1963.

 My brothers and sisters oldest to youngest.
 Kathy (who was born in Tehran), Vera, Fred, Ellen, Tim, Steve, Lana, and Leonard ~ 2003